-Having a thick wide back is one of the premiere goals of most gym enthusiasts.
-All-time greats such as Arnold and Frank Zane made their livings as professional bodybuilders with strong muscular backs.
+Having a thick wide back is one of the premier goals of most gym enthusiasts.
+All-time bodybuilding greats such as Arnold and Frank Zane made their livings as professional bodybuilders with strong muscular backs.

 If you want to look large and in charge, having a developed back is a good place to begin.

-Back size has a strong genetic component but also is dependent upon building a solid workout with proper movements.
+Back size has a strong genetic component but also depends on building a solid workout with proper movements.

-Although compound movements such as bent-over rows and deadlifts are the best tools for building your back, there are several secondary movements considered just as solid.
+Although compound movements such as bent-over rows and deadlifts are the best tools for building your back, there are several secondary movements considered just as effective.

-In conjunction with other exercises, the seated cable row is both safe and effective as a tool to have in your workout arsenal.
+In conjunction with other exercises, the seated cable row is safe and powerful as a tool to have in your workout arsenal.

 One of the best back movements to include in your workout are the seated cable rows.
 Great for building both width and depth, the seated row is perfect for building wings so wide you can fly.